-There’s a recent article on How to Work Properly With BT LE On Android.
+There’s an article on How to Work Properly With BT LE On Android.
 It provides some useful pointers such as not performing scanning and GATT connection simultaneously, avoiding auto-connect and not blocking GATT callbacks.

-GATT can be flaky on Android.
-While scanning for advertising data usually works well, we have found that GATT connections fail all the time on about 5% of devices.
+GATT can be unreliable on Android.
+While scanning for advertising data usually works very well, we have found that GATT connections fail all the time on about 5% of devices.
 This is due to poorly implemented OS Bluetooth software.
-This means beacon manufacturer-supplied configuration apps can’t connect.
+This means beacon manufacturer-supplied configuration apps sometimes can’t connect.
 The only solution is to use a different phone (or the iOS version of the app on iPhone).

 If you are developing a beacon app to receive unique iBeacon and Eddystone ids (as opposed to URLs), an area you should think about is caching text, images and other media.

 Beacons transmit unique ids and these ids need to match up with information held elsewhere, not on the beacon, that determine what the app does and what’s displayed to the user.
 The problem is that in many scenarios the beacons have to be placed where the user is likely to have no or poor Internet connectivity.
 Poor connectivity can be as just as bad as no connectivity if larger size media such as images needs to be downloaded.

 Your app and sometimes server design might need to take into account the caching of information.
 Some of this information can usually be bundled with the app at the time of install while information that needs to be up to date might need to be fetched ahead of time.
 In some cases, you might need to use a combination of the two with information bundled with the app being replaced as new information becomes available.

 Here are the kinds of things you need to think about:

 What information is included at the time of install.
 In the extreme case, where you think a large number of people will be foreign and roaming, this could be all your information.